E10 ethanol blends of gasoline are stable for only about 2-3 months.

 - Phase-separated gas is contaminated and should never be used in engines.

-Not only does separated fuel create obvious problems, (E.G. poor performance and release of water into engine causing rusting of parts), phase seperation will also distort the hundreds of other ingredients that gasoline contains.
+Not only does separated fuel create obvious problems, (E.G. poor performance and release of water into engine) when phase seperation of the water level is introduced into engine; Water in fuel distorts the hundreds of other ingredients that gasoline contains.

 - Water-contaminated and phase-seperated fuel will experience a drop in octane.